-If you do not submit the Syllabus Contract and Syllabus Quiz by 11:59 p.m. on Wednesday, June 7, you WILL be dropped from the course.
-You must take the Syllabus Quiz until you earn full credit (20 points) or you WILL be dropped from the course.
+You must submit the Syllabus Contract and Syllabus Quiz by 11:59 p.m. on Friday, August 31.
+You must take the Syllabus Quiz until you earn full credit (20 points).

 Missed Assignments:

 If you miss a total of four assignments (this includes writing assignments, discussions, and tests), you may be dropped from the class.